SoftUni-Internal/interactive-content/EN/00-Objects-and-Classes/00-Lesson-Introduction.md

 **2. Objects**

-- What are Objects
+- What Objects are

 - Object Values

 - **3. Built-in Classes in Java**

-- Overview of some Java Built-in classes
+- Overview of some Java's Built-in classes

 [/slide]